harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

   on '-> Jury' we can switch back to the admin interface.
 - when in the team role we select the 'Test' contest in the select box to the right of the logout button.
 Then we press the Submit button and submit a solution to the test problem.
-- in team interface we see the judging of the solution as seen by a team member, that is you only see the evaluation of the public answers, but not for the secret answers.
+- in the team interface we see the judging of the solution as seen by a team member.
+You only see the evaluation of the public answers, but not for the secret answers.
 To also see the latter, we can switch back to the admin interface by pressing on  '-> Jury' in the top bar.
 In the admin interface we click on "submissions" in the top bar.
 Then a list of submissions is shown, and you can click on the submission of interest to see the judgement for both the public as